These banks will no longer have ATMs in South Africa

 READ: Capitec shares insightful tips to avoid online scams

-The only bank continuing to increase its ATM footprint is Capitec, which added 3,787 ATMs to its network during the period.
+The only bank to continue increasing its ATM footprint is Capitec, which added 3,787 ATMs to its network during the period.

 Standard Bank has shut down the most ATMs to date.